 Handcrafted soaps made from scratch require three things to become soap: oil, water and lye.
-They may have other ingredients to provide additional benefits, or to color or scent the soap.
+It is the chemical reaction between these ingredients that turns them into soap.

 The soapmaking process will work with any animal or vegetable fat or oil, but not with petroleum- based oils.

 Traditional soaps were typically made with the most available oils/fats - those from animals.
 Lard and tallow make excellent soaps.
 With improvement in global trade over the last century, vegetable oils sourced both domestically and internationally have replaced a large portion of the tallow and lard previously used in soap making, particularly for commercial soaps.

 The chemical makeup of each different oil has an effect on the finished bar of soap.
 For example, olive oil makes a very hard bar of soap, but the bubbles are small and somewhat "slimy."
 Coconut oil, on the other hand, makes big, fluffy bubbles and a hard bar of soap, but the it can be drying to the skin.

 Handcrafted soapmakers have the advantage of being able to formulate soaps using all types of basic and specialty oils in order to make their unique "perfect bar."
 While you are very likely to find coconut or palm kernel, olive, so or palm oils in many soaps, you will also see oils such as castor, apricot, avocado, almond, jojoba, hemp or other nut or seed oils, or butters such as cocoa, mango or shea butter.

 Many handcrafted soapmakers are also becoming more globally aware and are choosing their ingredients and oils not only for the quality they bring to the soap, but for their sustainability and fair trade.